 Making money with a small niche.

 Simply Hatch doesn’t have a huge audience.
 Helping beginner bloggers doesn’t easily lend itself to high numbers of pageviews.
+It’s a smaller niche and extremely competitive.
 My often neglected lifestyle blog attracts way more traffic than I have on this site.

 You won’t find any adverts on this blog and I have no plans to add any.

-There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks and online courses.
+There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks.

 Affiliate marketing… not all products are equal.